Easypay/woocomerce-easypay/2.0/README.md

 ![Your new Account ID and API Key pair to configure/use in the plugin](doc-images/webservices-config-api-2-show-account_id-api_key.png "Your new Account ID and API Key pair to configure/use in the plugin")

 ## Plugin installation
-- Download the plugin installation zip file available at https://docs.easypay.pt/download
+- Download the plugin installation zip file available at [easypay's downloads page](https://docs.easypay.pt/download)
 - Install the zipped folder with the Wordpress buit-in plugin installation tool **OR** unzip the plugin and copy as a folder to the plugins dir, making sure the web server can read the plugin files directory (555) and files (444)
 - Activate the plugin in the plugins list.
 The plugin is named after the payment method it provides, like this:
   - WooCommerce Easypay Gateway Credit Card